-A student, who matriculated in Fall 2017 or later, whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2, is on probation.
+A student whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2, is on probation.
 Such student whose overall grade point average is above 2.2, but whose semester grade point average is below 2.2 for two consecutive semesters, shall be suspended from the School for one full calendar year.
 Summer sessions shall not be considered for purposes of this rule.